chubahay/app-wdio-test/readme.md

-<h1>This is a selenium based framework for running ui tests via a selenium grid</h1>
+<h1>This is a webdriverio framework for running ui tests via a selenium grid</h1>

 <h2>Getting started</h2>